 Beat the Heat – hot weather wellness tips

-Beat the heat by reviewing these safety tips and resources for you and your pet.
+The City urges residents to beat the heat by reviewing these safety tips and resources for you and your pet.

 - The City’s community centers are open as cooling centers during regular business hours.